 I would like to see the PM PrepCast team promoting the online version instead of encouraging downloads.

 In most cases, the video duration is around 30 minutes, which I feel is too long.
 Watching an educational video for over ten minutes is not comfortable.

 I hope that the PM PrepCast team may consider breaking up these lessons into smaller sessions.
 That would be more flexible and help users understand the concepts better.

 Now we come to the pros.

 Pro #1: Content Quality

-All the videos are in HD quality.
+The videos are HD quality.

-The PM PrepCast discusses all these topics with a great deal of detail.
+PM PrepCast discusses these topics in detail.